 Weller explains the benefits of nitric oxide which our bodies produce from sun exposure.
 Benefits include dilated blood vessels which lower blood pressure and dilated coronary arteries which stop angina.

-After studying nitric oxide in mouse models and humans he came to realize that stable precursors of nitric oxide (nitrate, nitrite) are stored in the biggest organ of the body, the skin.
-It is designed to be released, and flow abundantly in the body, after sun exposure – which is a natural event designed to occur daily.
+After studying nitric oxide in mouse as well as human models, he came to realize that stable precursors of nitric oxide (nitrate, nitrite) are stored in the skin, the largest organ in the body.
+It is designed to be released, and flow abundantly in the body, after sun exposure – which is a natural event that occurs daily.
 He chose to experiment with people using sunlamps, so that he could expose their skin to UVA and not UVB (thus not introduce vitamin D into the equation).
 He confirmed that UVA exposure to the skin raised nitric oxide levels in the blood and reduced overall blood pressure.

-Weller goes on to explain how UV exposure from the sun works to release nitric oxide in the different latitudes and different times of year – illustrating very little nitric oxide production in Britain in the winter which he surmises accounts for the higher rate of health issues the farther away from the equator.
+Weller goes on to explain how UV exposure from the sun works to release nitric oxide in different latitudes during different times of the year – illustrating very little nitric oxide production in Britain in the winter, which he surmises accounts for the higher rate of health issues that occur farther away from the equator.

 He concludes his talk with this statement: